bahtiyartan/troia/docs/45Transactions.rst

 A TROIA Transaction is simply an business level application that users can perform specific task/tasks on, like "Sales Document Management" or "Funds Management".

-Transactions has a short name that is used as transaction id when starting/calling the transaction.
-(SALT01: Sales Document Management)
+Transactions has a short name/id that is used as transaction id when starting/calling the transaction (DEVT11) and a caption which is a short text that defines transaction (Runcode Test Transaction).

 Like other programming languages, TROIA transactions have an entry point that is fired when application started.
 This entry point is the start (first) dialog and this dialog is defined while transaction defined.

 Defining Transactions
 ---------------------

-Before the definition, you must decide the id/name, the first dialog (entry point) and transaction caption which is a short text that defines transaction.
+Before the definition, you must decide the id/name, the first dialog (entry point) and transaction caption.
 This three information is the primary information which defines a transaction.

 Definition operation is performed on "SYST00 - System Transactions & Gadgets" application.
 This application is also a TROIA transaction and stores provided information on SYSTRANS, SYSTRANSTXT database tables.